va3c/viewer/va3c-hacker-cookbook/view-file-json4-revit-hackathon-by-url/dev-notes.md

 If you look at the source code of readme.md you will see that there is full support for permalinks.
 The current parameters enable you to set:

-	* Set the position, rotation of scale for each file.
+	* Set the position, rotation of scale for each file or set them randomly
+	* Set whether to add to current model or start a new model
 	* Add axis, grid, ground plane & background gradient

 ### Road Map